7hacker/data-structures-algorithms-in-python/README.md

 coinplay.py : you and your friend are playing a game with coins, such that each coin has a value, and you can pick a coin from the start of a list or end of a list.
 If you begin first, and your friend is equally competent as you, what is the best choice you can make?

+combinationSum.py :  Given a set of candidate numbers (C) and a target number (T), find all unique combinations in C where the candidate numbers sums to T. The same repeated number may be chosen from C unlimited number of times.
+All numbers (including target) will be positive integers.
+The solution set must not contain duplicate combinations.
+For example, given candidate set [2, 3, 6, 7] and target 7, A solution set is: [[7], [2, 2, 3]]

 countbits.py : count the bits set in a value n

 dict_editdistance.py : Edit distance dicitonary problem: given a dictionary of words : {cat, bat, hat, bad, had} and two strings a, b: a = bat, b = had how to convert a->b by changing only 1 char at a time